Acacia georgensis: Taxonomy

-Distribution
+Distribution and habitat

-It has a limited range in south eastern New South Wales from around Tathra and Bega in the north and extending down the Great Dividing Range to around Bemboka, the Yowrie River and Tuross River regions in the south.
-It is often situated on exposed rocky outcrops, slopes and ridges growing in thin soils over sandstone, conglomerate or granite as a part of scrub, heath or open dry sclerophyll forest communities.
+Bega wattle occurs on the south coast of New South Wales from around Wadbilliga River to Tathra and Bega and extending down the eastern side of Great Dividing Range to around Bemboka, the Yowrie River and Tuross River.
+It grows in scrub, heath or open dry sclerophyll forest on exposed rocky outcrops, slopes and ridges in thin soils over sandstone, conglomerate or granite.